getty-zig/getty.so/pages/guide/serializers.md

     //
     // If you don't want to support serialization for aggregate types or you
-    // just haven't implemented it yet, you can pass in null for these parameters. comptime Map: type,
+    // just haven't implemented it yet, you can pass in null for these parameters. comptime Map: ?type,
-    comptime Seq: type,
+    comptime Seq: ?type,
-    comptime Structure: type,
+    comptime Structure: ?type,

     // methods contains every method that getty.Serializer implementations can
     // implement.
     //
     // In this tutorial, we'll be providing implementations for all of
     // these methods.
 However, if you don't want to implement a specific
-    // method for whatever reason, you can simply omit it from this argument. comptime methods: struct {
+    // method for whatever reason, you can simply omit its corresponding field. comptime methods: struct {
         serializeBool: ?fn (Context, bool) E!O = null,
         serializeEnum: ?fn (Context, anytype) E!O = null,